Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Can my spouse and kids get citizenship too in the Dominican Republic in 2026?

-As of early 2026, spouses can pursue citizenship through the dedicated Naturalization by Marriage pathway managed by MIP, while children of naturalized parents have a separate pathway for citizenship that also requires a formal application process.
+As of early 2026, spouses can apply for Dominican citizenship through a dedicated "naturalization by marriage" process managed by MIP, while children of naturalized parents have a separate pathway that allows them to obtain citizenship through their parent's status.

 What are the most common reasons citizenship is denied in the Dominican Republic?

-The most common reason citizenship applications are denied in the Dominican Republic is failing to provide proper DGM residence certifications that prove you actually lived in the country for the required period.
+The most common reason citizenship applications are denied in the Dominican Republic is the applicant's inability to prove the required period of physical residence through official DGM certifications and movement records.

-The single most effective step to avoid citizenship denial in the Dominican Republic is to ensure every document is properly apostilled, legalized, and translated before submission, and to obtain your DGM residence certifications well in advance of your application.
+The single most effective step you can take to avoid citizenship denial in the Dominican Republic is hiring a qualified local immigration attorney who can audit your file before submission, ensuring that every document is properly apostilled, translated, and that your DGM movement records clearly demonstrate sufficient physical presence.